Use Mail Merge to Send Bulk Email in Outlook.com

-Instead of starting from Outlook, you can also start Mail Merge from the Word as well.
-The difference in both methods is of the dialog box which you use to choose the correct contacts.
+Instead of starting from Outlook, you can also start Mail Merge from Word as well.
+The difference in both methods is the dialog box that you use to choose the correct contacts.

 Follow the same steps as mentioned above to select the contacts you wish to send the email to.
 After that, you can follow these steps to Mail Merge from Word with Outlook as a source.